Cholesterol: Friend or Foe?

-But do you really need to worry about cholesterol?
+But do you really need to worry about high cholesterol?

-- An important constituent of the cell membranes.
+- This means that cholesterol is a primary structure of the cell walls that make up every single cell in your body.
 It gives them just the right structure and stiffness while also maintaining their flexibility.

 - Facilitates communication between the cells.